 CRCL’s Native Plants Program

-Founded in 2000, CRCL’s Native Plants Program (NPP), formerly known as the Habitat Restoration Program, leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
+Founded in 2000, CRCL’s Native Plants Program (NPP), leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
 Our partnerships and events facilitate environmental stewardship by Louisiana industries, landowners, business leaders, residents and visitors.

 The NPP provides valuable educational experiences for its volunteers.
 Participants learn about our coastal land loss crisis, its main causes and the various solutions being implemented across the entire Louisiana coast.